haetamoudi/integration-docs/azure-eventhub.md

 ## Setup

 - You must have a subscription to Microsoft Azure.
 - Elastic Agent must be installed.
 For more details, check the Elastic Agent [installation instructions](docs-content://reference/fleet/install-elastic-agents.md).
 You can install only one Elastic Agent per host.
-You can install only one Elastic Agent per host.
 Elastic Agent is required to stream data from the **Azure Event Hub** and ship the data to Elastic, where the events will then be processed via the integration's ingest pipelines.

 ### Collecting logs from Azure Eventhub